waggle-sensor/edge-scheduler/docs/pluginctl/README.md

 ```

 # Tutorials
-The tutorials show how to use `pluginctl` on Waggle/Sage nodes to test, debug, and finalize plugin development.
+The tutorials demonstrate how to use `pluginctl` on Waggle/Sage nodes to test, debug, and finalize plugin development.

-1. [Hello World](tutorial_helloworld.md) shows how to create and run a Docker container
+1. [Hello World](tutorial_helloworld.md) shows how to create and run a plugin container

-2. [Getting into Container](tutorial_getintocontainer.md) lets you get into a container for development and testing
+2. [Getting into plugin](tutorial_getintoplugin.md) lets you get into a plugin container for development and testing

-3. [Printing Logs](tutorial_printlog.md) prints logs of a container
+3. [Printing logs](tutorial_printlog.md) prints logs of a plugin

+4. [Build plugin](tutorial_build.md) builds a plugin from AI/ML code hosted on a public code repository

+5. [Profiling Edge Applications](tutorial_profiling.md) runs an AI plugin and saves plugin performance data into a file after the run